tiprankstipranks

 Our financial results are impacted by management's assumptions and use of estimates.

-The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
-Estimates are used when accounting for amounts recorded in connection with acquisitions, including initial fair value determinations of assets and liabilities as well as subsequent fair value measurements.
-Additionally, estimates are used in determining items such as product returns, rebates, evaluation of impairment of intangible assets, fair value of contingent consideration obligation and taxes on income.
+The preparation of financial statements in conformity with generally accepted accounting principles in the U.S. requires management to make estimates and assumptions that affect the amounts reported in the consolidated financial statements and accompanying notes.
+Estimates are used in determining items such as product returns, rebates, evaluation of impairment of intangible assets, amounts recorded in connection with acquisitions and taxes on income.
 Although management believes these estimates are based upon reasonable assumptions within the bounds of its knowledge of our business and operations, actual results could differ materially from these estimates.
-Refer to the Critical Accounting Policies and Significant Estimates section within "Item 7.
+For additional information, please refer to the Critical Accounting Policies and Significant Estimates section within "Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations."

 Debt & Financing - Risk 1